 For the sake of your own peace of mind, as well as to help your paediatrician observe your baby’s progress, it is a good idea to log every stage of your little ones progress.
 By so doing, you can be alert to any possible problems.
 At the same time, if you do think your child is only progressing slowly, you could take a quick look back at your baby development log and you will be very reassured when you see that in fact your little one is doing very nicely.

 To make things easier, you could keep one basic diary for the clinic and a special album for your baby.
-In the clinic notebook, you would simply write, for example:
+In your maternal health book, you would simply write, for example:

 Age: Four months